corsairmarks/penal_colony_enhanced/mod/README.md

 This mod is incompatible with other mods that want to also overwrite these same game objects.
 It works with other mods that alter built-in buildings or jobs - the new capitol building is implemented without any building file overwrites.
 If other mods also attempt to change the script for checking whether advanced buildings are allowed to be constructed, a compatibility patch should be straightforward.

-Built for Stellaris version 3.2.\* "Herbert."
+Built for Stellaris version 3.3 "Libra."
 Not compatible with achievements.

 ### When to Install